Flight 104: Plot

+Regular voice cast

 Production

 The subplot of the planned return to Mars is continued in "Noose of Ice", in which a new Earth space fleet is under construction.
 Although "Noose of Ice" was originally broadcast after "Flight 104", distributor ITC Entertainment's official running order places it before this episode, disrupting the series continuity.

 The episode's on-screen title, rendered in the series' regular Microgramma font, reads "Flight I04" with a letter "I" substituting for the "1".
 This change was made as it was thought that Microgramma "1"s looked too similar to "7"s and that rendering "104" entirely in numerals would confuse viewers.
 The title of the earlier episode "Crater 101" also uses "I"s in place of "1"s.

 The miniature model representing Geneva Airport first appeared as New York Central Airport in the Thunderbirds episode "The Duchess Assignment".
 The shot of the airport crash tenders moving into position is stock footage originally filmed for "Trapped in the Sky", the first episode of Thunderbirds.
 The incidental music that accompanies the scene of Flight 104's near miss with the mountain was originally composed for Stingray.
 The episode also recycles music from Supercar and Thunderbirds.